 - Because of this increased risk of side effects, every effort should be made to determine which vaccine the individual received for their first dose and to complete the two-dose course with the same vaccine.
 Individuals who do receive a different vaccine for their second dose should be informed that they may experience more reactions to the second dose

-- For individuals who started the schedule and who attend for vaccination at a site where the same vaccine is not available, for example, if the individual received their first dose abroad, or where the first product received is unknown, it is reasonable, in these circumstances, to offer one dose of the locally available product to complete the schedule.
+- For individuals who started the schedule and who attend for vaccination at a site where the same vaccine is not available, for example, if the individual received their first dose abroad, or where the first product received is unknown, it is reasonable, in these circumstances, to offer one dose of the locally available product to complete the schedule if suitable and not contraindicated.
 This option is preferred if that individual is likely to be at immediate high risk or is considered unlikely to attend again.
-In these circumstances, as all three of the COVID-19 vaccines currently authorised in the UK are based on the spike protein of the virus, it is likely that the second dose will help to boost the response to the first dose.
 Further doses of vaccine would not then be required.

 Individuals who received COVID-19 vaccination overseas